clalexni/ID3-tree/README.md

   - Done
 2. no example left: (meaning there are unused attribute)
   - select most frequent class of the entire dataset
+    - If equally common class exists in the entire dataset, break tie class0 > class1 > class2 > ..
 3. no attribute left:
   - choose the most frequent class of the subset at the leaf node
     - If classes are equally common at subset, select from the entire dataset

-Note: If equally common class exists in the entire dataset, break tie class0 > class1 > class2 > ..
+      - If equally common class exists in the entire dataset, break tie class0 > class1 > class2 > ..